SakibAbsar/End-to-End-Multi-Task-Communication-System/README.md

 2. System Model and Approach:
 The project employs a machine learning-driven semantic communication model based on an information-theoretic approach, incorporating key elements like probabilistic modeling, variational approximation, and infomax optimization.
 The system is designed to process multiple tasks simultaneously using semantic encoding and decoding techniques, consisting of the following components:
 Semantic Source Modeling: Observations are associated with multiple semantic variables representing different tasks, forming a "semantic source."
 The model captures probabilistic relationships among these variables, allowing simultaneous extraction of multiple semantic variables from a single observation.
-Cooperative Multi-Task Processing: The system features a centralized common unit (CU) encoder that extracts information relevant to all tasks, along with specific units (SUs) tailored for each task.
+Cooperative Multi-Task Processing: The system features a centralized encoder that extracts information relevant to all tasks, along with units tailored for each task.
 This structure facilitates cooperation among tasks, enhancing overall task execution performance when statistical relationships exist between the tasks.
 3. Components and Architecture:
-The architecture integrates several components to implement semantic communication in the NOMA framework:
+The architecture integrates several components to implement semantic communication in the NOMA framework.
-CU Encoder:A deep neural network-based encoder responsible for extracting common semantic features from the input data.
-It learns shared features across different tasks, which are then passed to task-specific SUs.
-SU Encoders Each SU encoder processes task-specific information based on the output from the CU.
+Encoders Each encoder processes task-specific information based on the output from the centralized encoder.
 These task-specific encoders implement dense neural network layers to encode distinct features relevant to each task.
-NOMA Superposition:The encoded signals from different SUs are superimposed using power allocation techniques to simulate NOMA communication.
+NOMA Superposition:The encoded signals from different encoders are superimposed using power allocation techniques to simulate NOMA communication.
 This superposition allows the transmission of multiple signals simultaneously over a shared wireless channel.
 AWGN Channel: The transmitted signals pass through an Additive White Gaussian Noise (AWGN) channel, simulating real-world wireless conditions.
 Base Station Model: A DNN-based base station model separates and decodes the received superimposed signals.
 The model consists of:
 - A fully connected DNN that extracts relevant features from the received signal.